UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

 !!! note

-    "If I had nine hours to chop down a tree, I'd spend the first six sharpening my axe.
+    - "If I had nine hours to chop down a tree, I'd spend the first six sharpening my axe."
     - Modelling sharpens your axe since it helps you think about what you're going to build, how to seek feedback, and where to make improvements.
-It prepares you to build the real thing to reduce any potential risk of failure. "
+    - It prepares you to build the real thing to reduce any potential risk of failure. "

 !!! note